rvpeters/akubra-hdfs/README.md

 akubra-hdfs is still in an early development state and in no way ready for production use!

-Installation instructions (Fedora Commons 3.6.2, Hadoop 1.0.3):
+Installation instructions (Fedora Commons 3.7.1, Hadoop 2.3.0):
 ---------------------------------------------------------------

 ### Dependencies

 Copy the following dependencies to your fedora webapp's WEB-INF/lib directory:

+From $HADOOP_HOME/lib/:
++ commons-cli-1.2.jar
++ commons-configuration-1.6.jar
++ commons-lang-2.6.jar
++ guava-11.0.2.jar
++ protobuf-java-2.5.0.jar

+From $HADOOP_HOME/:
++ hadoop-auth-2.3.0.jar
++ hadoop-common-2.3.0.jar
++ hadoop-hdfs-2.3.0.jar

-* akubra-hdfs-0.0.1-SNAPSHOT.jar (can be found in target/ after building the project)
+From target/ (after building the project):
-* hadoop-core-1.0.3.jar from $HADOOP_HOME/
-* hadoop-client-1.0.3.jar from $HADOOP_HOME/
-* commons-configuration-1.6.jar from $HADOOP_HOME/lib/
-* commons-lang-2.4.jar from $HADOOP_HOME/lib/
++ akubra-hdfs-0.0.1-SNAPSHOT.jar

+Remove the following dependencies from your fedora webapp's WEB-INF/lib directory:

+- google-collections-1.0.jar

 ### Configuration